NVIDIA/NeMo-Guardrails/examples/configs/tool_call_guardrail/README.md

 print(rails.generate(messages=[{"role": "user", "content": "read the source file"}]))
 ```

-`flows.co` contains two canned flows (one allowed read, one blocked transfer) so
+`flows.co` contains canned flows (an allowed workspace read and write, a blocked
+shell call, a blocked write outside the principal's workspace, and a blocked
-the wiring runs deterministically; in a real agent the LLM supplies the tool name
+metadata-egress request) so the wiring runs deterministically; in a real agent the
-and arguments instead.
+LLM supplies the tool name and arguments instead.
+The runtime serves
+`HARDENED_GUARD` — `VULNERABLE_GUARD` with the human-approved output of the
+scanner→synthesis pipeline folded in. `demo.py` and `demo_bridge.py` run against
+`VULNERABLE_GUARD` to show the "before" gaps the scanner discovers.

 ## Populating policies from the field: scanner → synthesis